 We have emergency powers to allow individual nurses and midwives, or groups of nurses and midwives, to prescribe medicines, even though they do not have a prescribing qualification.
 We recognise there are safety risks associated with using this power.
-We discussed the situation with the Chief Nursing Officers for England, Scotland, Wales, and Northern Ireland, who advised us that using the powers would not be beneficial.
-We have no current plans to do so.
+We discussed the situation with all four Chief Nursing Officers who advised us that using the powers would not be beneficial at this point, and we have therefore not done so.